cornell-ece5745/ece5745-S01-front-end/docs/index.md

       def line_trace( s ):
         return "{} ({}) {}".format( s.in_, s.reg_out, s.out )

-For a Verilog implementation you should edit `RegIncrVRTL.py` to look as
+For a Verilog implementation you should edit `RegIncrVRTL.v` to look as
 follows:

     `ifndef REG_INCR_V